hairetikos/np2debug/README.md

-Neko Project II - Debug Edition
+Neko Project II - Debug Edition (documented!)
 ===============================

+Hi all, this is a project to document Neko Project II Debug, to eventually make it useful for hacking software other than Touhou.

 __([Windows binaries are here](https://github.com/nmlgc/np2debug/releases))__